Stalking Lawyer Near Me Orlando FL

 Cyberstalking

-Cyberstalking is the act of attempting to engage contact or to harass with an individual through the use of electronic mail or websites.
+Cyberstalking is the act of attempting to engage in contact or to harass an individual through the use of electronic mail or websites.
 The communication is done to cause emotional distress to the individual.
-This can be done through their email, instant messenger, or social media.
-The difference between cyberstalking and spamming is that cyberstalking is directed to a specific victim.
+This can be done through email, instant messenger, or social media.
+The difference between cyberstalking and spamming is that cyberstalking is directed at a specific victim.
 The stalker is targeting a specific individual or multiple individuals in order to cause them distress.

 According to Florida statute, Cyber stalking is classified as the following